microsoft/AcademicContent/Labs/Azure Services/Azure Blockchain Service/Azure Blockchain Service.md

 	npm install
 	```

 1. Return to Visual Studio Code and open **index.js**.
-Replace ENDPOINT_URL on line 7 with the URL you copied from the Azure Portal for your node..
+Replace ENDPOINT_URL on line 7 with the HTTPS URL you copied from the Azure Portal in Exercise 2, Step 4.

-1. Replace ACCOUNT_ADDRESS on line 8 with the account address you saved in Exercise 2, Step 2.
+1. Replace ACCOUNT_ADDRESS on line 8 with the account address you copied from the Azure Portal in Exercise 2, Step 2.

-1. Replace CONTRACT_ADDRESS on line 9 with the contract address you saved in Exercise, 3, Step 14.
+1. Replace CONTRACT_ADDRESS on line 9 with the contract address you saved in Exercise, 3, Step 15.
 Then save your changes to **index.js**.
 The modified lines should look something like this:

 	```javascript
 	var etherUrl = "https://profrates.blockchain.azure.com:3200/3Zex...INvh";